-Number of Teaching On Campus Programs 3 Distance Education Programs
+Number of Teaching On Campus Programs S Distance Education Programs

-Staff Full time Part time Full time Full time Part time F
+Staff Full time Part time FTE Full time Part time FTE

 Male 20 - - - - -

 Female - - - - - -

 Totals 20 - - - - -

 Note: Teaching staff includes tutors, lectures, and assistant, associate and full professors.
 This does not include research, teaching, or laboratory assistants.
 Academic staff who oversee the planning and delivery of teaching programs are included (e.g. head of department, dean for a college, rector and vice rectors).